 a.
-The purchase of the firearm shall be the responsibility of the member.
 If the firearm is a model identified in section 309.2.1, ammunition will be provided by the Department.
-If the firearm is any other model (including those differentiated in section 309.2.3 (c) below), ammunition will be the responsibility of the member and will be approved by the Rangemaster or the Chief of his/her designee.
+If the firearm is any other model (including those differentiated in section 309.2.3 (c) below), ammunition will be the responsibility of the member and will be approved by the Rangemaster or the Chief or his designee.
 Ammunition purchased by any member for a secondary firearm shall be commercial in nature.
-Hand loaded ammunition shall not be approved.
+Hand loaded ammunition shall not be approved or carried by any member while on duty in any weapon system.